Generic Name: bromfenac (BROME-fen-ak)

 - Bromday contains sulfites, which can cause allergic reactions in certain individuals.
 Asthma patients may be at higher risk of these allergic reactions.
 If you have previously had allergic reactions to sulfites, contact your doctor or pharmacist before using Bromday.

-- Bromday should be used with caution in CHILDREN younger than 18 years of age; safety and effectiveness in these children have not been confirmed.
+- Bromday should be used with caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 Possible side effects of Bromday: